verygood-ops/verygood.openvas/README.md

 * Run container locally from Dockerfile at https://github.com/lazzarello/openvas-docker

+WARNING.
+This Dockerfile will take aprox 1.5 hours to build due to network dependencies.

 ### Devlopment deployment

 Upload image to ECR

-    1. aws ecr get-login --region us-west-2
+1. `aws ecr get-login --region us-west-2`
 1. _execute command output in your shell_
-    1. aws ecr create-repository --repository-name openvas
+1. `aws ecr create-repository --repository-name openvas`
-    1. docker tag <image id> <repository uri>
+1. `docker tag <image id> <repository uri>`
-    1. docker push <repository uri>
+1. `docker push <repository uri>`

 _Now you have the container published in ECR.
 Any ECR compatible applications can launch an instance of it.
 We will be using Elastic